Ann Hedreen is a writer, filmmaker, and teacher.

 But the 90 minutes of class time always fly by, which is why I also meet one-on-one with each student once during the quarter for a critique of their work and/or a conversation about their writing goals and challenges.

-What kind of classroom dynamic do you promote?
+Q: What kind of classroom dynamic do you promote?

-I arrange desks in a semi-circle and, on the first night, students introduce themselves and talk about why they're taking the class.
+A: I arrange desks in a semi-circle and, on the first night, students introduce themselves and talk about why they're taking the class.
 I want them to know a little bit about each other and to feel that the class is a conversation.
 I want both advanced writers and total beginners to feel welcome and respected.

 Memoir writing can be intense, funny, sad and powerful all at once -- and to experience this together in the same room with other writers can be unforgettable.

-In addition to generously offering a one-on-one meeting with her, Ann gave us thought-provoking, creative exercises every week that inspired and encouraged us.
+Ann gave us thought-provoking, creative exercises every week that inspired and encouraged us.